InnoDB uses simulated asynchronous disk I/O:

 that some area in a tablespace seems to be in the process of

 being fully read into the buffer pool, it posts the remaining

 reads to the I/O system.

-following an operating system crash or a power outage, and
+safety to recovery following a crash or power outage, and improves

-improves performance on most varieties of Unix by reducing the
+performance on most varieties of Unix by reducing the need for

 Doublewrite means that before writing pages to a data file,